Homemade lavender granola

 Instructions

-- Preheat oven to 350º and line a large rimmed baking sheet with parchment paper
+- Preheat oven to 350º and line a large rimmed baking sheet with parchment paper.

-- In a 2-cup glass measuring cup, melt the coconut oil
+- In a 2-cup glass measuring cup, melt the coconut oil (I use a 2-cup measuring glass to keep it from splattering when melting in the microwave).

 Hi- I am interested in my your lavender granola, but I see the recipe says 1/4 ( what?) teaspoon, Tablespoon, cup?
 I don’t want to make it incorrectly.